GuillaumeMendle/High-Performance-Computing/README.md

 Parallel numerical code for simulating heat transfer in a plate by solving the heat conduction equation numerically using the finite element method.

-3 cases are implemented (see "cases_table" and "plate_drawing" files for more details).
+3 cases are implemented (see "initial_conditions" files for more details).

 # Research Project (MATLAB)